AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ## 3. Robot's finding in depth

-​​​​Now that it is clear what devices are involved in our project and how they communicate, we can inspect in detail how our implementation works.
+Now that it is clear what devices are involved in our project and how they communicate, we can inspect in detail how our implementation works.
 The following sections will explain the main idea of our robot's finding distributed algorithm, and review the code on the NodeMCU and the Zumo robot.

 ### 3.1.
 Algorithm's overview

-​​​​Simple explanation here.
-Say there are lost robots and a leader.
+As in many other distributed system algorithms, we based our robot's finding in an initial leader election.
+That way, a robot will have a special leader role, while the others will remain as "lost" robots.
+The leader will then wander around trying to find their lost mates, achieving so by the use of the IR proximity sensors.
+Notice that leader and lost robots will need to exchange messages during this process (for instance, to distinguish which robot the leader found, or if the leader was seeing a robot or another object with its IR sensors).
+The coming sections will explain how our algorithm does that, showing the messages exchanged between robots and the little protocol adopted for determinating if a lost robot has been found.

 ### 3.1.1 Robot's finding flowchart

-​​​​Flowchart and explanation here.
+Flowchart and explanation here.
 Introduce UFMP.

 ### 3.1.2.
 Messaging in our algorithm